GENOM-IC-Cochin/Radish/README.md

 ## Demo data

-To experiment with the app, you can use demo data from from [this article](https://doi.org/10.1084/jem.20200853 "Autoimmunity affecting the biliary tract fuels the immunosurveillance of cholangiocarcinoma") by Paillet et al. (raw data otherwise available from Gene Expression Omnibus, under accession no. [GSE180289](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE180289 "Gene Expression Omnibus")).
+To experiment with the app, you can use demo data kindly provided by Juliette Paillet (Kroemer team, UMRS1138), from [this article](https://doi.org/10.1084/jem.20200853 "Autoimmunity affecting the biliary tract fuels the immunosurveillance of cholangiocarcinoma") by Paillet et al. (raw data otherwise available from Gene Expression Omnibus, under accession no. [GSE180289](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE180289 "Gene Expression Omnibus")).
 It is accessible by a simple button press!

 <a id="org22656d3"></a>